RSPCA NSW: Funding

 Although the RSPCA NSW receives a small percentage of its funding from the NSW Government the vast majority of it comes from the public as donations.

 Charity events

 The RSPCA has two major fundraising events each year.
 In May it holds Million Paws Walk and in August it holds Cupcake Day.

 In addition to this, RSPCA NSW Volunteer Branches hold many fundraising events throughout the year.

 Other fundraising

 The RSPCA also receives funds through donations, bequests, corporate support and partnerships, raffles and RSPCA Pet Insurance.

 Operations

-The RSPCA NSW runs 9 shelters, 4 veterinary hospitals, 1 Care Centre, 25 volunteer branches and supports more than 34 Petbarn adoption centres.
+The RSPCA NSW runs 4 shelters, 2 behaviour and rehabilitation centres, 3 veterinary hospitals, 1 Education Centre, 25 volunteer branches and supports more than 34 Petbarn adoption centres.
 These locations assist in the rescue, treatment and rehoming of animals in need across the state.

-There are 53 Inspectors to investigate animal cruelty, mistreatment and abuse claims.
+There are approximately 40 Inspectors to investigate animal cruelty, mistreatment and abuse claims.
 This includes which consist a Chief Inspector, a Deputy Chief Inspector, team leaders, north regional inspectors, south regional inspectors and Sydney metropolitan inspectors.